EleutherAI/website/content-blog/autointerp.md

 _Figure 2: (left) Chain of thought causes models to overthink and focus on extraneous information, leading to vague explanations. (middle) Performance levels out on fuzzing. (right) GPT-2 SAEs are presented as squares and Llama 7b SAEs as diamonds.
 Llama-3 8b SAE explanations perform worse - this could be because of their smaller expansion factor, or because they require more complex explanations - and we plan to investigate this further in the future._

-Providing more information to the explainer does not significantly improve scores for both GPT-2 (squares) and Llama-3 8b (diamonds) SAEs.
+Providing more information to the explainer does not significantly improve scores for both GPT-2 (squares) and Llama-3 8b (diamonds) SAEs[^1].
 Instead, models tend to overthink and focus on extraneous information, leading to vague explanations.
 This could be due to the quantization and model scale.
 We plan on investigating this in future work.

 ### Giving the explainer different samples of top activating examples